- Part 1: Frequently asked questions

 The Directive represents mandatory rulings that all EU member states must introduce by this time, but individual countries could choose to implement those rulings in different ways, so it’s important to understand local laws as they are determined.

-Let’s take a closer look at each of these.
+Let’s take a closer look at each member state that has started the transposition process.

 Belgium – Wallonia-Brussels Federation: EU Pay Transparency Directive decree